-WARNING!
-To reduce the risk of injury from contact with moving parts, never turn on the tool when the fence body is removed or does not automatically return to its forward rest position.
+CAUTION: To reduce the risk of injury from contact with moving parts, never turn on the tool when the fence body is removed from the motor housing.

 The power switch for the Domino joiner locks into the On position when activated.
-When working with the tool for
+When working with the tool for the first time, it is recommended that you become familiar with the operation of the switch before you plug the tool into a power outlet.